Ms. Mystic #1

 Synopsis: The Science Investigation Agency accidentally opens an interdimensional rift, gaining a powerful ally who can help them protect the environment.

 Writer: Neal Adams

-Art assistance: Michael Nasser
+Art assistance: Michael Netzer (as Michael Nasser)

 Review: Denny O’Neil and Neal Adams’ classic Green Lantern run could be heavy handed, but those comics are masterpieces of subtlety compared to this one.
 The environmental message here is ham-fisted, but any book with Adams on pencils has potential.
 It will be interesting to see how this series develops.